acisternino/ticket-downloader/README.md

 ### Packaging ###

-From the top of the source tree issue the following command:
+A distributable archive can be created wit the following command:

-    gradlew clean jfxDeploy
+    gradlew clean distribZip

-Once the process is terminated just zip the entire `build/distributions/bundles/Ticket Downloader` directory.
+When the command terminates, a zip file containing the application and a private JRE packaged together.
+The archive is quite big but can be deployed on any machine regardless of local JRE availability.

 ### Eclipse support ###